-So, I’m in Reno for Worldcon.
+So, I’m in Reno for Worldcon to learn about marketing automation.
 I’m having a blast, thank you very much.

 But anyway, this isn’t the whole of the story.
 It starts on Tuesday, when I go to check into the place I’m staying.
 I’d specifically allocated room on my credit card for this purpose, so you can imagine how shocked I was when the card came back with a denial message.
 I log into the bank website via my phone and confirm that the credit’s there.
 WTF, I say.